How Does AI Impact SEO? Why I Now Track AI Citations Alongside Rankings

 AI-Powered Keyword Research and Analysis

-• They identify semantic relationships
+- They identify semantic relationships between topics

-• They predict trending topics
+- They predict trending and rising queries

 Content Creation and Optimisation